 The OEWG Final Report: New Milestone in Global Cyber Diplomacy, Collective Efforts Still Needed to Close the Accountability Gap and Achieve CyberPeace

-Last week, the United Nations Open Ended Working Group on developments in the field of information and telecommunications in the context of international security (UN OEWG) came to an end after 2 years.
-Its third and final substantive session was held in a hybrid format with some representatives meeting in person in New York and others calling in virtually.
-Reaching consensus on the final report under these new conditions is a milestone and shows that the discussions have matured and that the multilateral processes are much improved with input from multi stakeholder groups.
+After nearly two years of deliberations, the United Nations Open Ended Working Group on developments in the field of information and telecommunications in the context of international security (UN OEWG) released its final report.
+Reaching consensus was an important milestone.
+It showed that the discussions have matured and the multilateral processes improved with inputs from multi-stakeholder groups.

 What was the outcome of the latest UN OEWG process?

 Friday evening, 12 March 2021, was a memorable moment.
 What didn’t seem possible at the beginning of the week finally happened: the consensus adoption of the Final Substantive Report, the Chair’s Summary, and the Updated Procedural Report thus ending a 2-year process skillfully guided by the Chair, Swiss Ambassador Jürg Lauber.

 The Final Report reaffirmed the UN GGE’s previous reports; reaffirmed that international law, including the Charter of the UN, applies to cyberspace; agrees that norms provide guidance for State action in addition to international law; recommends the further development of confidence building measures (CBMs) and further cooperation between States in order to implement them; and recommends the further development of capacity building measures.